Gallery finds art by Nazi-branded "degenerate" Dix

 The paintings were found in a portfolio untouched for decades on an estate in Bavaria owned by the ancestors of a Duesseldorf doctor and art collector who remained close to Dix even after his wife left him for the artist.

-The three watercolours and one painting-study date from the first two years Dix spent in Duesseldorf from 1922-1925.
+The three watercolors and one painting-study date from the first two years Dix spent in Duesseldorf from 1922-1925.

 Dix was one of the leading artists of his era.
 When World War One broke out in 1914, he volunteered for the army and served on various frontlines, including the Somme, until he was wounded and discharged from service in 1918.